-The Sixth Sunday of Easter, May 14, 2023, Cycle A, Prayers of the Faithful
+The Nineteenth Sunday in Ordinary Time, Cycle A, August 13, 2023, Prayers of the Faithful

 We pray to the Lord.